 How should transforming your infrastructure be addressed?
 First, a piece of advice: It’s not just about buying the latest hardware and software.
-We have been making this traditional purchase for decades, and we will continue in this direction, but purchasing this technology is not a part of infrastructure transformation.
+We have been making this traditional purchase for decades and will continue in this direction, but purchasing this technology is not part of infrastructure transformation.

-Contrary to prevailing opinion, using the cloud does not count as infrastructure transformation.
-For example, including cloud providers like Amazon Web Services (AWS) or Microsoft Azure has benefits and may feel transformative, but that’s not enough to constitute a full infrastructure transformation.
+Contrary to the prevailing opinion, cloud use is not an infrastructure transformation.
+For example, cloud providers like Amazon Web Services (AWS) or Microsoft Azure have benefits and may feel transformative, but that’s not enough to constitute a complete infrastructure transformation.

 Digital transformation is about improving and increasing the efficiency of allocating resources to new projects and markets.
-During this process, administration should become simpler and cheaper.
+During this process, the administration should become more straightforward and cheaper.
 Here, we list four goals that your infrastructure transformation should achieve:

-Your infrastructureshould ensure that the right data can be accessed at the righttime.
-To accomplish this goal, it must be able to increase speed so thatnew workloads can be added without negatively impacting performance.
-This is especially important for business intelligence and analytics workloads, and developers need the fastest possible data access, as well.
+- Eliminate bottlenecks: Your infrastructure should ensure that the correct data can be accessed at the right time.
+To accomplish this goal, it must be able to increase speed so that new workloads can be added without negatively impacting performance.
+This is especially important for business intelligence and analytics workloads, and developers need the fastest possible data access.

-- The ability to capture and manage compute and data locations to reduce latency;
+- The ability to capture and manage the computations at different data locations to reduce latency

-The list of strategic attributes that you should employ when striving for digital transformation will get longer as new innovations become available.
-Today, your IT department may be busy maintaining data center or cloud operations but make sure that they are keeping an eye out for new opportunities.
+The strategic attributes you should employ when striving for digital transformation will get longer as innovations become available.
+Today, your IT department may be busy maintaining data center or cloud operations but make sure that they keep an eye out for new opportunities.

 As your company gets serious about digital transformation, daily maintenance needs to be drastically reduced, and your focus must be on transforming digital infrastructure.
 Luckily, behind each of these initiatives is a well-functioning network that securely and cost-effectively supports real-time applications.

-Many companies usually start their digital efforts by analyzing their core technologies in areas such as network, security, and communication.
-Without a strong foundation, many innovative applications work inefficiently, leading to a poor digital transformation implementation.
+Many companies usually start their digital efforts by analyzing their core technologies in the network, security, and communication areas.
+Many innovative applications work inefficiently without a strong foundation, leading to poor implementation of digital transformation.